Southwest Companion Pass Trick

 Email

 Want to hear something pretty cool?
-In the last 2 years our family has not paid for one single plane ticket.
+In the last 5 years our family has not paid for one single plane ticket.
 Now that would be easy if we hadn’t traveled anywhere, but nope!
 That’s not at all the case.
-In just the last 2 years we have flown to Costa Rica twice, the Dominican Republic, Cancun, Chicago and Florida 4 times.
+In just the last 5 years we have flown to Costa Rica twice, the Dominican Republic, Cancun, Chicago, Charleston, California, Puerto Rico and Florida countless times.
 And for each of those flights our only cost was the taxes for each ticket.
-Want to know how we do it?
+What’s our secret?
+It’s the Southwest Companion Pass promotion!

 How to Earn the Southwest Companion Pass